 Spousal Support, Maintenance, or Alimony: Determining the amount of spousal support, if any, is not as objective as determining child support.
 Spousal support, whether permanent or temporary, is typically decided on a case-by-case basis, because it is very likely that unique circumstances and factors regarding the marriage and the property award will play a significant role in allowing the court to arrive at the appropriate amount.

-The court may decree to either party reasonable alimony out of the estate of the other having regard for the other's ability to pay and may order so much of the other's real estate or the rents and profits thereof as is necessary be assigned and set out to either party for life, or may decree a specific sum be paid by either party.
+According to Wyoming divorce laws, the court may decree to either party reasonable alimony out of the estate of the other having regard for the other's ability to pay and may order so much of the other's real estate or the rents and profits thereof as is necessary be assigned and set out to either party for life, or may decree a specific sum be paid by either party.
 (Wyoming Statutes - Title 20 - Chapters: 20-2-114)

 Custody and Visitation: Shared or joint child custody has become more and more popular with the Wyoming courts.
 If you and your spouse request to have joint or shared "legal" custody, it will almost always be granted.
 As for joint or shared "physical" custody, the court will examine this a bit more closely to determine if it is a realistic choice that would result in an arrangement that is best for the children.